 A statement like that emphasizes what they already see on your resume.
 It should never be a substitute for what they read in your resume.

-If you decide that a resume is warranted in your situation, be sure it’s effective and adds to your chances of getting a call.
+If you decide that a resume cover letter is warranted in your situation, be sure it’s effective and adds to your chances of getting a call.
 Keep it short and sweet!